mmillar-bolis/UIX_MSDash/README.md

-# UIX MSDash Skin
+# UIX MSDash
-A customized skin for User Interface X
+A customized User Interface X for fans of the default dashboard.